 On April 25, 2021, the Company adopted the 2021 Employee Stock Purchase Plan ("ESPP"), which was approved by stockholder vote at the 2021 Annual Meeting of Stockholders held on June 10, 2021.
 The ESPP provides eligible employees of the Company with an opportunity to purchase common stock of the Company through accumulated payroll deductions, which are included in other current liabilities until they are used to purchase Company shares.
 Eligible employees participating in the bi-annual offering period can choose to have up to the lesser of 15% of their annual base earnings or the IRS annual share purchase limit of \$25,000 in aggregate market value to purchase shares of the Company's common stock.
 The purchase price of the stock is the lesser of (i) 85% of the closing market price on the date of purchase and (ii) the closing market price at the beginning of the bi-annual offering period.
 The maximum number of shares reserved for delivery under the plan is 200,000 shares.
+This maximum number was increased by 1 million shares in September 2023, subject to approval by stockholders of the Company's Annual Stockholders meeting to be held in 2024.

-The first enrollment period under the plan commenced on August 1, 2021 and the Company has issued 83,109 shares life-to-date under the ESPP.
-The Company recognized \$46,000 and \$28,000 of expense related to the plan during the three months ended March 31, 2023 and 2022, respectively.
+The first enrollment period under the plan commenced on August 1, 2021 and the Company has issued 167,642 shares life-to-date under the ESPP.
+The Company recognized \$19,000 and \$102,000 of expense related to the plan during the three and nine months ended September 30, 2023, respectively.
+The Company recognized \$21,000 and \$74,000 of expense related to the plan during the three and nine months ended September 30, 2022, respectively.